After-Tax Cost of Debt Calculator

 The highest effective California marginal rate is 13.3% on taxable income above $1 million.
 That consists of the 12.3% top ordinary rate plus the additional 1% Mental Health Services Tax.

 Yes.
-For the 2025 tax year, California uses a standard deduction of $5,706 for single filers and married filing separately, and $11,412 for married filing jointly, surviving spouse, and head of household.
+Under the tax-year 2025 schedule modeled on this page, California uses a standard deduction of $5,706 for single filers and married filing separately, and $11,412 for married filing jointly, surviving spouse, and head of household.

 No. California taxes capital gains as ordinary income with no preferential state capital-gains rate, so they flow into the same California brackets as wages and other taxable income.